management

 |---|---|---|

-Primary target market | Enterprise banks and large networks | UK financial advice firms, networks, consolidators, and investment management firms |
+Primary target market | UK financial advice firms of all sizes, including IFAs, networks, and large financial institutions | UK financial advice firms, networks, consolidators, and investment management firms |

 Meeting note generation | Yes, via Aveni Assist | Yes, via Evie |